breeliu2/deep-learning-challenge/README.md

 Activation Functions:
 The first and second hidden layers use the 'tanh' (hyperbolic tangent) activation function, which introduces non-linearity.
 The output layer uses the 'sigmoid' activation function, suitable for binary classification tasks, to produce a probability value between 0 and 1.

 Dropout Layers:
 Dropout layers with a dropout rate of 50% (0.5) are added after each hidden layer.
-Dropout is a regularization technique that helps prevent overfitting by randomly deactivating neurons during training.
+Dropout is used to help prevent overfitting by randomly deactivating neurons during training.

 Input Features:
 The number of input features is determined by the length of the input data X_train_scaled[0].
-The model is designed to accept this number of features as input.

 <img width="783" alt="Screenshot 2023-08-04 at 12 42 10 AM" src="https://github.com/breeliu2/deep-learning-challenge/assets/124847109/5e539a39-f373-4f2d-9e37-a6f5d15864f3">